Sushma-Ravindra/RISCV-Workshop/README.md

 ## RV-D1SK2 - L2 - C - GCC Compile and Disassemble.

-The same C program is now compiled using RISC-V toolchain.
-Spike simulator is used to run the object file , and also as a debugger.

-## RV-D1SK2 - L3 - Spike Simulation and Debug.

 Since we have previously created our sum_1_to_n.c program file, now to run the same program using RISC-V simulator:

 ```